 To see if these products are right for you, continue reading our review below.

-You can search for brokered CDs by the issuer, term length, yield, or quantity.
-A Vanguard broker can help you choose a CD that will help you achieve your investment goals by your target date, or you can select one yourself.
+If you’re scanning Vanguard’s CDs online, you can search by the issuer, term length, yield, or quantity.
+A Vanguard broker can also help you choose a CD that fits your investment goals and target date.

-Here is a sample of the current terms and rates available for new-issue CDs through Vanguard (surveyed November 13, 2022):
+Here is a sample of the current terms and CD rates available for new-issue CDs through Vanguard (surveyed May 26, 2023):